 Before we get started, I have a major caution for you.
 The methods described in this guide are ONLY for Young Living Essential Oils.
 I cannot say that it is safe for any of these methods with other oils purchased elsewhere or from other companies.
 Even “YL” oils on Amazon or eBay cannot be guaranteed as real, so I’d just stick to buying them directly from Young Living, okay?

 Also, if you are on medications or under the care of a physician, inform them that you are using oils to verify it is okay with your plan of care.
 If you are pregnant or breastfeeding, discuss this with your physician as well.
 A good reference for essential oil usage and cautions is the “Essential Oils Pocket Reference” which everyone who uses these oils should have available for them.
 Another good option if you like e-version of books is the “Essential Oils Desk Reference Online”.
-If you don’t have one yet, contact us or the person who signed you up to help direct you to getting one.
+The Young Living website is another great source of information, which should be used as well for further questions on the safety of oils.

 Method 1: Diffusing

-Remember that $75 (or more) diffuser that comes in the Premium Starter Kit?
+Remember that $75 (or more) diffuser that comes with the Premium Starter Kit?
 Well, this is where it comes to really good use!

 When diffusing Young Living Essential Oils, you are breathing them in and processing it directly through your olfactory system, which sends the therapeutic benefits of the oils to your brain.
 The diffuser breaks the oils down into tiny molecules and projects them into the air.